maxim-lipatnikov/vending-machine-python/README.md

 This is one of the projects I did during my university studies in Python Programming.
 The idea of the project was to implement a simplified logic of a vending machine.

-The .py file in this repository.
+The .py file is located in this repository as well.

 ## Instructions